ilijaristov67/MCRA_project/README.md

 # Start the application with php artisan serve

-# For email testing, you can configure Mailtrap by setting the mail configuration in the .env file.
-You will need to sign up for a Mailtrap account and then update the relevant fields in the .env:
+# For roles you can run the command php artisan db:seed --class=RoleSeeded (this is not a typo, it is seeded by mistake in the code and I did not have time to chagne it)

+# To add your admin user run the command artisan db:seed --class=UserSeeder

+# These are the only seeders to run, everything else is uploadable and confiugurable on the web app, only excetpion is that I did not finish the conferneces on time